 - If your facility is not dedicated, the lines that your GF products are run on should be dedicated gluten free, and the product should be certified.

 Why all this precaution?
 I react very quickly, and very painfully to minute amounts of gluten.
-If I consume a product which is not truly safe, I will have an immediate gut reaction which may last upwards of several days, followed by a year of intense itching and nerve pain.
+If I consume a product which is not truly safe, I will have an immediate gut reaction which may last upwards of several days, followed by up to a year of intense itching and nerve pain.
 My nerve pain medication has been discontinued, despite it working amazingly, because the company didn’t get a big enough profit off of it.
 I hope you can understand why I would not wish to review products which you or I cannot confirm are safe.

 Also, people who read my reviews have same, similar, or worse reactions, and I would not want to mislead them about products which are not safe.